MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 * **Continuous Integration**: A commit on any branch will trigger a new build on **Visual Studio Team Services**, and run the **unit tests**.
 * **Integration Tests**: Once the CI passes, a new release is triggered.
 This release will run integration tests on the solution.
 Since this is a long process (around an hour), multiple commits will be batch together in a single release.
 * **Code Reviews**: Features are developed on a separate feature branch.
-To merge back into the `dev` branch, a **pull request** has to be opened in VSTS and approved by at least one other developer.
+To merge back into the `dev` branch, a **pull request** has to be opened in VSTS and approved by at least two other people (technical and business).
 * **Automated Deployments**: Every night (or on demand) **Jenkins** will deploy the integration and QA environment with the latest available version.

 ### Hackfest's Objectives ###